 Then I noticed a drooping cable had somehow come to rest on the dual fans, stopping them turning.
 A simple cause, with a simple fix: A cable tie.
 Another blast of compressed air, and I put the side back on.

 I am pleased to report everything is working as it should.
 No further blank screens (yet).
-I recreated one of those test video sequences and piled on some extra effects just for good measure, and the system stayed stable.
+I recreated one of those test video sequences and piled on some extra effects just for good measure, a stress test to make it work hard.
+And the system stayed stable.
 I was finally able to complete the project and export.
 Excellent.

 I believe the graphics card was intermittently overheating when tasked with heavy GPU processing, and like a good graphics card should, it turned itself off before it burned out.
-Hence, blank screens.
-This explains the intermittent issue.
-It happened only when working with graphics apps configured to exclusively use the GPU.
-And why the rest of the computer continued to chug along happily, even though the screens were blank.
+Hence, blank screens under load.
+This explains the intermittent nature of the issue.
+It only happened when working with graphics apps configured to exclusively use the GPU.
+And why the rest of the computer continued to chug along happily.
 Only GPU graphics were affected.
 Well, those and my sanity.

 Why is a self proclaimed tech guy confessing to not fixing this sooner?